oberocks/obebs4/README.md

 This operational change forces front-end specialists to strategically plan ahead for their eventual handoff(s).
 What's magical about this situation is how it gives front-end specialists an unheard of opportunity to refactor and templatize elements/components at a production level, before **_any_** design sprints get started.

-> *"The aspect of this project that excites me the most, is how much further a team's strategic thinking and prototyping reaches upon embracing the OBE:BS4 process.
-It makes it clear right away, that somehow and mysteriously, we've all been doing this web stuff in the wrong order!
+> *"The aspect of this project that excites me the most, is how much further a team's strategic thinking and prototyping can reach upon embracing the OBE:BS4 process.
+It becomes clear after using the system for the first time, that somehow we've all been doing this web stuff in the wrong order!
 SMH!"* - Matt McT

 The OBE:BS4 Design System forces **_all_** project stakeholders to think more strategically about *responsive* content issues, by abstracting every single design aspect to solve those issues into a giant digital box of fully responsive and designer-ready pieces.